sebastian-software/lean-intl/readme.md

  - Removed Bower support.
 That's the past.
 Either use Webpack or Fusebox, please.
  - Cleaned up Readme from old hints on using direct scripts and NodeJS support.
  - Prettified source code using [Prettier](https://github.com/jlongster/prettier) and ESLint.
+ - Cleaned up dependencies from all unused packages dramatically improving CI speed.
+ - Added Yarn lock file.

 TODO:

  - Cleanup custom Polyfills
- - Removed JSONP data which is only relevant for direct browser usage
+ - Remove JSONP data which is only relevant for direct browser usage

 ## Getting started